Masmiseim36/nxpSDK/boards/evkmimxrt685/tfm_examples/tfm_demo/tfm_demo_ns/readme.txt

     - No parity
     - One stop bit
     - No flow control
 3. Use secure project to download the program to target board.
+Please refer to "TrustZone application debugging" below for details.
 4. Launch the debugger in your IDE to begin running the demo.
 Note: Refering to the "Getting started with MCUXpresso SDK for EVK-MIMXRT685" documentation for more information
       on how to build and run the TrustZone examples in various IDEs.